 It’s their chance to write a deep, thoughtful message.
 A message that survives the test of time and lasts forever (it’s a keepsake, remember?).

 Imagine getting a phone call 20 years from now… on the other side of the phone is a 33-year-old Bar Mitzvah, saying:

 “Hey Rebecca, you wouldn’t believe what I just found… I just read the message you wrote in my Bar Mitzvah guest book… and I swear – someone in this room is cutting onions.”

 My answer to that would be… Stop crying like a baby!
 And go make me a salad while you’re at it!

 Sorry… got a bit carried away over there…

 Where was I?
 Oh right, guest books!

-Meet Jacob, the made-up guy who’s (NOT) going to call me in 20 years (so feel free to replace him with your own Bar Mitzvah’s picture) on top a beautiful Bar Mitzvah guest book.
+Meet Jacob, the made-up guy who’s (NOT) going to call me in 20 years (so feel free to replace him with your own Bar Mitzvah’s picture) on top of a beautiful Bar Mitzvah guest book.

-What about the Bat Mitzvah?
+What if you’re planning a Bat Mitzvah?